C5247714/tutorials/tutorials/test/parseme.md

 ### You will learn
 1. How to use HANA Studio Perspectives
 2. How to create a connection to the HANA back endddв
-3. Getting started with the HANA Web based development workbench
+3. Getting started with the HANA Web based development workbencha

 ### Time to Complete